amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

 5. Source
 =======================================

-Specification of volumetric source terms for the various state quantities depends on the definition of regions and state labels.
+Volumetric source terms are used to model infiltration (Section 3.7) and other loss processes.
 Each source is given a label (string), state id (string), integrated source strength (double), distribution functional (list) and region (string).

 * "source" (list) can accept multiple lists for named sources (SOURCE)